Ernest Norman

-Ernest Leland Norman (November 11, 1904 – December 6, 1971) was an American spiritual leader best known for co-founded the Unarius Science of Life and the Unarius Educational Foundation, which later became known as Unarius Academy of Science.
+Ernest Leland Norman (November 11, 1904 – December 6, 1971) was an American spiritual leader and author best known for co-founding the Unarius Science of Life and the Unarius Educational Foundation, which later became known as the Unarius Academy of Science.

 Early life

-Norman claimed to be a genius child prodigy, who at age 7 constructed his first microscope using parts from his telescope, and was very good at math as a teenager.
-At age 17, he and his family moved to California, where he took evening classes at an unnamed school.
-At age 23 he married, and it was during this time when Norman began to experiment with clairvoyance, palmistry, and fortune telling.
+Norman was born on November 11, 1904 in Logan, Utah.
+He was the fifth of eight children born to Bernt Andreas Norman, a Norwegian immigrant, and Elsie Mitton Norman, born in Utah to English immigrants.
+He claimed to having been a child prodigy, who at age 7 constructed his first microscope using parts from his telescope, and was very good at math as a teenager.
+At age 17, Norman and his family moved to California, where he took evening classes.
+In 1929 he married Edris Nellie Wilson.
+They gave birth to a son, Ernest Leland Norman Jr. in 1932.
+It was during this time when Norman began to experiment with clairvoyance, palmistry, and fortune telling.

-Before starting the grassroots work for Unarius, Ernest Norman worked for the Borderlands Sciences Research Association as a contributing editor for the Round Robin journal, and also worked as a minister for a Spiritualist church for 15 years.
+Before starting the grassroots work for Unarius, Norman worked for the Borderlands Sciences Research Association as a contributing editor for the Round Robin journal, and also worked as a minister for a spiritualist church for 15 years.